 – Rasūlullāh (ṣallallāhu ‘alayhi wasallam) did not ascend for Mi‘rāj literally

 N.B.
-These are just some beliefs of the Qādiyānī sect, there are many others which have not been recorded here.
+These are just some beliefs of the Qādiyānī sect, there are many others which have not been mentioned here.

 قال الإمام الطحاوي: وأي الزوجين ارتد: وقعت الفرقة بينهما بنفس الردة